Hrishichaudhary/search-platform/README.md

 ## 🐞 Known Issues

-- **Mobile Search:** Search works reliably on desktop, but may not return results on some mobile browsers due to a known Nuxt Content bug.
-See [Nuxt Content issues](https://github.com/nuxt/content/issues).
+- **Mobile Search:** Search works reliably on desktop browsers, but may not return results on some mobile browsers due to a known Nuxt Content bug.
+For more information and updates, see [Nuxt Content issues](https://github.com/nuxt/content/issues).

-- **Backend Deployment:** Only the frontend is deployed; backend must be run locally for full functionality.
+- **Backend Deployment & Access:** Only the frontend is deployed publicly; the backend (FastAPI + Milvus) currently runs locally.
+  To access the backend and enable full search functionality, users need to set up and run the backend on their own machine or deploy it to a public server.
+This involves:
+  - Cloning the repository
+  - Installing backend dependencies
+  - Starting the backend server (see Setup instructions in the README)
+  - Optionally, updating the frontend configuration to point to the correct backend URL

+  Without this setup, the deployed frontend will not be able to fetch or display search results for external users.

 ## 📚 Notes